ctlab/true-dist-infer/README.md

 #### Cyclic genomes
 Cyclic genome graphs are presented with `CyclicGenomeGraph` class in file `cyclic_genome_graph.py` file and can be used for simulate genome rearrangements with `do_k2_break()` method.

-You need to pass `n` to the constructor and you can also pass distribution from `scipy.stats` library and it's params to constructor method for specifying fragilities distribution.
+Parameter `n` need to be passed to the constructor.
+Also, initial distribution can be passed by specifying `distribution` from `scipy.stats` library and it's `params` for its params.

 Examples:
 ```python